WashUMockTrial/wumt/_members/dorian-debose.md

   of forensics, and the constant grind of wheat staring.
 When he’s not mocking trial, Dorian is busy running bits, changing his major and writing for Studlife.

+  Dorian is also the owner of the critically acclaimed twitter account,
+  @verbosedebose.
+He views retweeting him onto your feed as community service.
 ---